capuccino26/Oceans14-Scraping/README.md

 * The folder contains a table with the raw data obtained and a figure with plots of important data.

 ### Version from excel
-* It is possible to obtain the tickers directly from an excel table, as the example "B3.xlsx" attached, where theuser inserts the tickers in a column called "PAPEL".
+* It is possible to obtain the tickers directly from an excel table, as the example "B3.xlsx" attached, where theuser inserts the tickers in a column called "PAPEL" and the sector in the fourth column.

 # Exemplo
   * Usuário insere o email: teste@testemail.com